Injured Big Ben rallies unbeaten Steelers past Cowboys 24-19

 RECORD START TO CAREER

-The victory means Mike Tomlin will tie Marty Schottenheimer’s NFL record of 14 straight seasons (1984-97) with at least a .500 record to start a career.
+The victory means Tomlin will tie Marty Schottenheimer’s NFL record of 14 straight seasons (1984-97) with at least a .500 record to start a coaching career.

 UP-AND-DOWN DAY